-The capacitance set for the resonating capacitor should be between 100pF and 3300pF for real-world applications.
+The capacitance set for the resonating capacitor should be between 47pF and 2200pF for real-world applications.
 No other restrictions apply.

-- (1) Conditions under which a relatively large capacitance is selected - The quasi-resonance bottom is close to 0V because, for example, input voltage is low and the main switching device loss is expected to be very small. - The conducted emissions are high. - The surge voltage is large relative to the withstand voltage of the main switching device, and there is no margin. - (2) Conditions under which a relatively small capacitance is selected - The main switching device generates significant heat. - Standby power must be minimized.
+- (1) Conditions under which a relatively large capacitance is selected - The quasi-resonance bottom is close to 0V because, for example, input voltage is low and the main switching device loss is expected to be very small. - The conducted emissions are high. - The surge voltage is large relative to the withstand voltage of the main switching device, and there is no margin.

+(2) Conditions under which a relatively small capacitance is selected

+- The main switching device generates significant heat. - Standby power must be minimized.

-The following table lists the effects of changes in the resonating capacitor on power supply performance.
+The following table lists the effects of changes in the capacitance of the resonating capacitor on power supply performance.

-Item Decrease capacitance.
-Increase capacitance.

-Main switching device peak voltage Rise Fall

-Drooping-point power Increase Decrease

-Heat buildup in the main switching device Decrease Increase

-Main switching device current immediately after powering on Decrease Increase

-Main switching peak current under the same output power conditions Decrease Increase

-Regulation of Vo Decline Improve

-Regulation of Vcc Decline Improve

-Power supply efficiency Improve Decline

-Noise Rising tendency Declining tendency
+Item Reduce capacitance. $\Leftrightarrow$ Increase capacitance.
+Main switching device peak voltage Rise $\Leftrightarrow$ Fall Drooping- point power Increase $\Leftrightarrow$ Decrease Heat buildup in the main switching device Decrease $\Leftrightarrow$ Increase Main switching device current immediately after powering on Decrease $\Leftrightarrow$ Increase Main switching peak current under the same output power conditions Decrease $\Leftrightarrow$ Increase Regulation of Vo Decline $\Leftrightarrow$ Improve Regulation of VCC Decline $\Leftrightarrow$ Improve Power supply efficiency Improve $\Leftrightarrow$ Decline Noise Rising tendency $\Leftrightarrow$ Declining tendency